STUDENT CLUBS AND DIRECTORATES

 NUS MBA Student Council 2011

-The main responsibilities include collecting feedback from MBA students related to the quality of the academic program quality, working with the MBA office to improve the quality of courses, and helping resolve any issues between students and faculty.
+The Director for Academic Affairs works closely with the Graduate Studies Office and faculty members to maintain and improve the quality of the MBA academic programme.
+The main responsibilities include collecting feedback from MBA students related to the quality of the programme and curriculum, working with the Graduate Studies Office to improve the quality of the course modules, and helping to resolve any academic-related issues.

 Ankit Arya, Exco